ugcs/dronelogbook/README.md

 upload.server.password=dronelogbook_password_or_md5_hash
 ```

-Uploading process of acquired telemetry starts if you check `Upload flight` checkbox and click on `Get telemetry` button.
+Uploading process of acquired telemetry starts if you check `Upload flights` checkbox and click on `Get telemetry` button.

 Successfully uploaded file will be moved to `uploaded` directory by default.
 You can change target directory of uploaded files in `client.properties`:
  ```properties